The Swarbriggs

+Early years

 From 1962, Tommy played trumpet with Joe Dolan's showband, The Drifters (not to be confused with the American group).
 In 1969 he and the other backing musicians left to form The Times Showband, with Jimmy added as lead vocalist.
 The brothers wrote their own compositions, which was unusual for a showband, and they scored numerous hit singles in Ireland.
+By 1973 they had their own television show on Raidió Teilifís Éireann and worked independently of the showband, leaving altogether in 1975, the first year they competed in the Eurovision.

+Jimmy Swarbrigg claims that they would have won the Eurovision Song Contest in 1977 if not for political voting motivated by a dispute over fishing rights.
+They ended up placing third that year.

+Musical promotion and management

-By 1973 they had their own television show on Raidió Teilifís Éireann and worked independently of the showband, leaving altogether in 1975.
-They retired in 1980 and In later years they had various business ventures, including promoting concerts in Ireland for various Irish and foreign artists, including Smokie, Leo Sayer, Meatloaf (3 tours) The (American) Drifters, Jack L, Albert Hammond, Dermot Morgan, and Richie Kavanagh.
+They retired as performers in 1980 and In later years they had various business ventures, including promoting concerts in Ireland for various Irish and foreign artists, including Smokie, Leo Sayer, Meat Loaf (three tours), The (American) Drifters, Jack L, Albert Hammond, Dermot Morgan, and Richie Kavanagh.

+Legacy

 The brothers were attributed as the inspiration for the 'My Lovely Horse' music video in the channel 4 television series Father Ted.

-The re-written song of The Swarbriggs "If Ma Could See Me Now" was later heard from the 2002–2008 Mrs Brown's Boys direct-to-video film series in Ireland.
+The re-written song of The Swarbriggs "If Ma Could See Me Now" was heard from the 2002–2008 Mrs Brown's Boys direct-to-video film series in Ireland.